danielneil/Shark/doc/README.PLUGINS.md

 **Usage:** check_price.py [-h] [-t TICKER] [-r [RAW]]

-Get the latest price of a stock.
+This plugin checks the price for a stock.
+Based on the output, you can decide to set certain warning and critical threshold levels.

 **Optional Arguments**:
   -h, --help            show this help message and exit